-Appointment to current position: March 2018
+Appointment to current positions: March 2018

 Experience: Prior to assuming his current positions, Mr. Robinson served as President, Americas Operations for Astellas US LLC ("Astellas"), a U.S. affiliate of Astellas Pharma Inc., a pharmaceutical company headquartered in Japan, from April 2016 through February 2018, with responsibility for the company's operations in North and South America and oversight of approximately 2,000 employees.
 From April 2013 until March 2016, Mr. Robinson served as President Astellas Pharma US, responsible for Astellas' commercial organization in the United States.
 From June 2011 to April 2013, Mr. Robinson served as Senior Vice President, Sales and Marketing for Astellas, leading the U.S. organization responsible for sales, marketing, new product planning, market access and commercial operations.
 From 2005, when he joined Astellas, until May 2011, Mr. Robinson served as Vice President, Health Systems.
-Mr. Robinson served on the board of directors of the Pharmaceutical Research and Manufacturers of America ("PhRMA") from 2013 to March 2018.
+Mr. Robinson is a member of the board of directors of each of Neos Therapeutics, Inc., a public pharmaceutical company, and Urovant Sciences, a public biopharmaceutical company, and previously served on the board of directors of the Pharmaceutical Research and Manufacturers of America ("PhRMA") from 2013 to March 2018.
 Mr. Robinson received his BS degree in marketing from DePaul University.